 What is a OneDrive file request?

 A OneDrive file request is basically a folder in your drive that you give others permission to upload files to.
+That way, you can store requested files in a single folder, which makes it easier to find and access documents from your clients.

 Can anyone create a OneDrive file request?